 For projects from LIC teams, up to $13.5 K in additional funding is provided to allow 2 team members to attend a PEP School.

-NOTE THAT THE DEADLINE FOR SUBMISSION OF PROPOSALS UNDER THE SECOND (2013) PAGE CALL/FUNDING ROUND IS DECEMBER 10, 2013.
+NOTE THAT THE DEADLINE FOR SUBMISSION OF PROPOSALS UNDER THE SECOND (2013) PAGE CALL/FUNDING ROUND HAS NOW EXPIRED, FOR ALL PROJECTS EXCEPT THOSE USING CBMS (see below), WHICH CAN BE SUBMITTED UNTIL MARCH 10, 2014.

 Interested researchers who are not eligible for funding are nonetheless encouraged to use the training material, readings and other information and resources made available on the PEP website.